mahdi-shafiei/STAT-4830/section/2/notes.md

 * choose among hyperparameters (step size, schedule, batch size),
 * stop training when the validation loss plateaus.

+Validation loss is usually optimistic, because you tune hyperparameters against it, so it tends to understate true out-of-sample error.

 ## 11. Conclusion

 What you should take from this lecture: